South Brunswick, New Jersey: Public transportation

 Near the intersection of Route 32 and 130, there is a park and ride, where commuters can take buses to New York City.
 Suburban Transit offers service on Line 300 to the Port Authority Bus Terminal, Grand Central Terminal and Manhattan's East Side, while Line 600 serves Downtown Manhattan / Wall Street.

 Commuter bus service to Midtown Manhattan is also offered by discount commuter transportation company OurBus, during peak hours.

 The Middlesex County Area Transit (MCAT) Shuttle offers scheduled service across the county, with connections to NJ Transit buses and train service.

 The Monmouth Ocean Middlesex Line is a proposal by New Jersey Transit to restore passenger railway service to the region.
 Herrod Boulevard and Monmouth Junction (where the line would conjoin with the Northeast Corridor) would be potential stops on the 'MOM' Line in South Brunswick.

 The nearest train stations to the township are located at Princeton Junction and New Brunswick along the Northeast Corridor Line.

+Healthcare

+Penn Medicine Princeton Medical Center (commonly abbreviated as "PMC") is a regional hospital and healthcare network located in neighboring Plainsboro Township.
+The hospital services the greater Princeton region in central New Jersey.
+It is owned by the Penn Medicine Health System and is the only such hospital in the state of New Jersey.
+PMC is a 355-bed non-profit, tertiary, and academic medical center.
+Various physician services are located in South Brunswick, including in the community of Dayton.

+Other nearby regional hospitals and healthcare networks that are accessible to the township include CentraState Medical Center in Freehold Township, the Old Bridge Township division of Raritan Bay Medical Center, and Saint Peter's University Hospital and Robert Wood Johnson University Hospital in nearby New Brunswick.